How to Write the AP Lang Argument Essay + Example

 - How Will AP Scores Impact My College Chances?

-In 2020, over 535,000 students across the U.S. took the AP English Language and Composition exam and 62% scored higher than a three.
-The AP English Language exam tests your ability to analyze a piece of writing, synthesize information, write a rhetorical essay, and create a cohesive argument.
-In this post, we’ll be discussing the best way to approach the argumentative essay section of the test, and give you tips and tricks so you can write a great essay.
+In 2023, over 550,148 students across the U.S. took the AP English Language and Composition Exam, and 65.2% scored higher than a 3.
+The AP English Language Exam tests your ability to analyze a piece of writing, synthesize information, write a rhetorical essay, and create a cohesive argument.
+In this post, we’ll be discussing the best way to approach the argumentative essay section of the test, and we’ll give you tips and tricks so you can write a great essay.

-The AP English Language exam is structured as follows:
+The AP English Language Exam as of 2023 is structured as follows:

 Section 1: 45 multiple choice questions to be completed in an hour.
 This portion counts for 45% of your score.
-These questions will ask students to analyze a piece of literature and ask questions about its content or what could be edited within the passage.
+This section requires students to analyze a piece of literature.
+The questions ask about its content and/or what could be edited within the passage.

 - Synthesis essay: Read 6-7 sources and create an argument using at least three of the sources.